dotnet/docs/docs/iot/includes/sftp-client.md

 Where:

-- *c:\publish-location\* is the folder you published to in the previous step.
+- */publish-location/* is the folder you published to in the previous step.
 - *pi@raspberypi* is the user and host names in the format `<username>@<hostname>`.
 - */home/pi/deployment-location/* is the new folder on the Raspberry Pi.